Updated August 2017

 Top Ekka Tips

-- Get a 10% discount when you purchase tickets from RACQ, or by printing this Shop A Docket.
+- Get a discount when you purchase tickets from RACQ, or by purchasing direct.

 - Pack lunch and drinks and take them with you, as food and drink can be quite expensive.